 COVID-19 Information & Updates

 To ensure the safety of guests, staff, and volunteers, Applewood has the following protocols in place:

-Physical distancing is required; visitors should keep at least 6 feet of space between yourself and others outside your party.
-Applewood buildings may be closed and/or building capacities may be limited.
-Restrooms have occupancy limits and some may not be open at the time of your visit.
+Physical distancing is required; visitors should stay at least 6 feet away from others outside your party, including staff and volunteers.
+Applewood buildings are closed, except for restrooms.
+The restrooms have occupancy limits and some may not be open at the time of your visit.

 Keeping Everyone Safe

 Staff and volunteers are screened daily before entering Applewood.
 Please stay home if you are feeling sick.

 Restrooms and frequently touched surfaces are regularly cleaned but we cannot guarantee that visitors won’t be exposed to COVID-19 while visiting Applewood.

 Help prevent the spread of germs by washing your hands often with soap and water for at least 20 seconds and by not touching your eyes, nose, or mouth.
 Please use the hand sanitizer provided in locations around the estate.

 An inherent risk of exposure to COVID-19 exists in any public space where people are present.
 The Ruth Mott Foundation cannot guarantee that you will not be exposed to COVID-19 or any other illness during your visit.
 Guests visit at their own risk of exposure.